Yaarn/yaarn.github.io/pages/agency/using-yaarn/coverage-tracking.md

 ### Sentiment Analysis

-Yaarn automatically analyzes the sentiment of each piece of coverage:
+Pressto automatically analyzes the sentiment of each piece of coverage:

 - Positive (Green)
 - Neutral (Grey)